Eleanor Oliphant is Completely Fine

 I think pretty much everyone else has read Eleanor Oliphant is Completely Fine by now, or at least everyone among book bloggers, so I’m fairly late to this party.
-But I’ve been wanting to read less depressing stuff, and it’s never too late to enjoy a good book right?
-Right.

 Eleanor Oliphant’s face is scarred, and her mother is institutionalized.
 She also receives periodic visits from a social worker, who brings up a past incident involving a fire that Eleanor refuses to discuss.